- First Female signed to Golden Boy Promotions

 Marlen has kept her U.S. National Championship winning streak alive by taking the title in both 2013, 2014, and 2015.
 Marlen also took home the Gold medal at the 2014 Women’s World Championships for the first time in her career.

-Marlen is also an avid runner and came in 49th place out of 25,000 at the Nike Women’s Half Marathon in San Francisco.
+Marlen is also an avid runner and came in 49th place out of 25,000 at the Nike Women’s Half Marathon in San Francisco and is looking to take on the New York City Marathon in 2018.

 Facebook: Marlen Esparza